 Our SDKs are built for developers, and support:

-- Feature flags and experimentation: Our SDK framework natively integrates feature flags and product experimentation, so you can continuously iterate, roll features out, and roll them back.
+- Feature flags and experimentation: Our SDK framework natively integrates feature flags and product experimentation, so you can roll features out, roll them back, and continuously iterate your features by learning from each release.

-- Remote configuration: Update experiments in real time without a code deploy.
-Toggle features on and off, or change configuration variables.
+- Remote configuration: Update your app in real time without a code deploy.
+Toggle features on and off, and even make changes to your experiments while they're running.

-- No latency: In-memory bucketing means no blocking network requests.
+- Low latency: In-memory bucketing means no blocking network requests.
 Test in performance-critical code paths, secure environments, and more.

 - Real-time results: Optimizely's Stats Engine provides best-in-class statistical modeling and immediate, trustable results without waiting for long, manual data queries.